 If you have an external consultant helping you through the process, this person can be with you during the audits to guarantee all the issues and non-conformances raised by the auditor are noted and addressed.

-ISO certificates are issued for 3 years, needing surveillance audits once a year to check if your processes and systems are still running according to plan.
+Certification to ISO Management System Standard(s) are issued for 3 years, needing surveillance audits once a year to check if your processes and systems are still running according to plan.

-Now that you know what an ISO certification is, its benefits and how to get ISO Certified, let’s talk about how you can get started on your certification readiness process today!
+Now that you know what certification to an ISO Management Systems Standard is, its benefits and how to achieve it, let’s talk about how you can get started on your certification readiness process today!

-At ISO Certification Experts we are specialists in assisting companies to get their ISO certification.
-Our team of management consultants are experts in developing management systems efficiently, and are passionate about helping businesses to improve and achieve their certifications.
+At ISO Certification Experts, we are specialists in assisting companies in achieving this type of certification.
+Our team of management consultants are experts in developing management systems efficiently, and are passionate about helping businesses improve and achieve their certifications.